Humpback Whale (Megaptera novaeangliae) Spanish name: Ballena Jorobada, Jibarte, Yubarta

 This whale lives in tropical to polar waters, depending on the season; they may gather into groups close to the shore.

 Found in every ocean, the humpback migrates from the poles towards tropical waters in the winter.
-In Costa Rica, it is found along the Pacific coast, except in the Gulf of Nicoya; it is sighted off central and southern Pacific coasts, depending on the season.

 With a round, wide body that narrows towards the tail, and a flattened, slender head, the humpback has a characteristic shape.
 The white lumps on its head and jaw are home to parasites, whale lice (cirripeds), and crustaceans living in the whale's follicles or hairy tubercles.
 The main body color is black to gray, with lighter skin on the throat and belly and wide ridges along the length of the white skin.
 The humpback whale has a relatively small dorsal fin, and large flippers that are white on the edges.